spicy-potato-cat/SEMV-Vault/Cybersecurity Fundamentals/UNIT 7/Firewalls.md

 Benefits : Caching of frequently accessed pages

 ### Screened Subnet Architecture With DMZ
 Dominant architecture in todays network.
-Basically a [[#Screen Host Architecture| Screened Host Architecture]] with a DMZ.
+Basically a [[#Screen Host Architecture|Screened Host Architecture]] with a DMZ.

 Basically the webserver or the front endpoints are going to be exposed to the users.
 The DMZ sits between two firewalls and the internal network sits after the internal firewall.
 Refer Diagram

-## Eras/ Generation
+## Eras/Generation
 - Generations
 	- First Generation : Static Filtering
 	- Second Generation : Application Firewall